-Rule #1 An agent can detect the navigational points that are within the line of sight at each simulation step.
+Rule #1: An agent can detect the navigational points that are within the line of sight at each simulation step.

-As humans can only perceive their local obstacle-free surroundings, the virtual agents can access only the "visible" portion of the visibility map to decide their navigation directions.
-An agent queries the visibility map with its current navigation point (determined based on its current location) to identify any connecting navigation points that are visible to the agent.
-Figure 4 illustrates the differences in the agent's trajectories with and without the visibility graph.
-With the notion of the visibility map as shown in Fig. 4b, instead of relying on local collision avoidance with obstacles that can cause unnatural trajectories (such as walking toward walls or blockages), the agent navigates the environment by detecting visible navigational points and moving with reference to the next navigation points.
+As humans can only perceive their local obstacle-free surroundings, the virtual agents can access only 292 the "visible" portion of the visibility map to decide their navigation directions.
+An agent queries the 293 visibility map with its current navigation point (determined based on its current location) to identify any 294 connecting navigation points that are visible to the agent.
+Figure 4 illustrates the differences of the agent's 295 296 trajectories with and without the visibility graph.
+With the notion of the visibility map as shown in Figure 4b, instead of relying on local collision avoidance with obstacles which can cause unnatural trajectories 297 (such as walking towards walls or blockages), the agent navigates the environment by detecting visible 298 navigational points and moving with reference to the next navigation points.
+299